developepper/capsaicin/README.md

 # capsaicin

 `capsaicin` is a local-first ticket orchestrator for AI-assisted software development.
-It runs an implementation loop around one ticket at a time: implement, review, revise, stop for human approval, then move on.
+It now supports both an upstream planning loop and a downstream implementation loop, with explicit review and human gates in both flows.

 The intended workflow split is:

 - implementation loop: `Claude Code` as implementer, `Codex` as reviewer
 - planning loop: `Codex` as planner, `Claude Code` as planning reviewer

-The current MVP runtime is still built around a local SQLite database, a `.capsaicin/` project directory inside your repo, and the `Claude Code` CLI as the only implemented adapter backend today.
+The current runtime is built around a local SQLite database, a `.capsaicin/` project directory inside your repo, and the `Claude Code` CLI as the only implemented adapter backend today.

 ## What It Does